-This section assesses the evolution of atmospheric abundance of SLCFs since AR5 based on observations and modelling, our knowledge of SLCFs burden and distribution, and our understanding of the trends over longer time scales.
+This section assesses the evolution of atmospheric abundance of SLCFs since AR5 based on observations and modelling, our knowledge of SLCFs’ burden and distribution, and our understanding of the trends over longer time scales.
 In addition to emissions (section 6.2), atmospheric chemistry (gas and aqueous chemistry), deposition (including wet and dry removal), and transport processes play a major role in determining the atmospheric distribution, budget and lifetime of SLCFs.
 The distribution and lifetime of SLCFs are further influenced by the modulation of chemical and physical processes in response to a changing climate.
 Therefore, the time evolution of atmospheric abundance of SLCFs is characterized by many complex non-linear interactions occurring at varying temporal and spatial scales.
-For this assessment, global scale, long-term measurements are employed only for a few gaseous SLCFs while for most short-lived species regional-scale observations and global models are relied upon.
+For this Assessment, global-scale, long-term measurements are employed only for a few gaseous SLCFs while for most short-lived species regional-scale observations and global models are relied upon.

 [START BOX 6.1 HERE]

-Atmospheric abundance of SLCFs: from process level studies to global chemistry-climate models
+Atmospheric Abundance of SLCFs: From Process-level Studies to Global Chemistry Climate Models

-Changes in the atmospheric distribution of SLCFs determine their radiative forcing, and climate and air quality impacts.
-This box provides an overview of how process level understanding of the distribution and evolution of chemical compounds is derived and where uncertainties come from.
+Changes in the atmospheric distribution of SLCFs determine their radiative forcing, and climate and air-quality impacts.
+This box provides an overview of how process-level understanding of the distribution and evolution of chemical compounds is derived and where uncertainties come from.

-Process-level understanding of tropospheric gas and aerosol chemistry developed through laboratory and simulation chamber experiments as well as quantum chemical theory is used to generate chemical mechanisms.
+Process-level understanding of tropospheric gas and aerosol chemistry developed through laboratory and simulation chamber experiments, as well as quantum chemical theory, is used to generate chemical mechanisms.
 Atmospheric simulation chambers are designed to identify the chemical pathways and quantify reaction kinetics in isolation from atmospheric transport, deposition and emission processes.
-Ideally the chemical regimes studied, are representative for ambient atmospheric complexity and concentrations (e.g., McFiggans et al., 2019).
+Ideally the chemical regimes studied are representative for ambient atmospheric complexity and concentrations (e.g., McFiggans et al., 2019).
 Recently, quantum chemical theory has advanced to a level that it can provide kinetic and product information in a parameter range not possible with laboratory experiments (Vereecken et al., 2015).
 Iterative and interlinked use of simulation chamber and quantum chemical theory has led to improved knowledge of chemical mechanisms (Fuchs et al., 2013a; Nguyen et al., 2010; Peeters et al., 2009, 2014).
 For application in chemistry climate models (CCMs), the chemical mechanisms need to be computationally efficient, requiring simplifications.
-Such simplifications include reduced hydrocarbon representations, the application of lumping techniques (one compound or a chemical structure representing a family of compounds, for example, as done for parameterizing SOA formation) and/or the implementation of artificial operators representing key steps of the chemistry (Emmerson and Evans, 2009; Xia et al., 2009; Stockwell et al., 2020).
-Additionally, aerosol microphysical processes (nucleation, coagulation, condensation, evaporation, and sedimentation) that determine the evolution of aerosol number concentrations and size particle distribution are represented in parameterised forms in global models with varying levels of complexity (Mann et al., 2014).
+Such simplifications include reduced hydrocarbon representations, the application of lumping techniques (one compound or a chemical structure representing a family of compounds, for example, as done for parametrizing SOA formation) and/or the implementation of artificial operators representing key steps of the chemistry (Emmerson and Evans, 2009; Xia et al., 2009; Stockwell et al., 2020).
+Additionally, aerosol microphysical processes (nucleation, coagulation, condensation, evaporation and sedimentation) that determine the evolution of aerosol number concentrations and size particle distribution are represented in parametrized forms in global models with varying levels of complexity (Mann et al., 2014).